Ferns & Focus

 Polystichum acrostichoides

 The Christmas Fern is a hardy, evergreen perennial native to the moist woodlands of eastern North America.
 It is beloved for its fountain-like clumps of glossy, leathery, deep green fronds that retain their color even through the winter months.
-Its name refers to both its evergreen nature and the stocking-like shape of its individual pinnae (leaflets), making it a popular choice for naturalistic shade gardens and indoor greenery.
+Give it low to medium indirect light, higher humidity, and steady moisture in a planter with drainage holes.

 ☀️